schmidsi/melon-reporting/docs/Appendix.md

 * Define milestones and give more detail on planned work

 ### Project

 We might be able to assemble the benchmark data from coinmarketcap or similar platforms.

 Our Gitbook solution for project reporting is agreed by the coaches.

 Possible verification of the generated reports:

 * History of all concerning trades
-* Hyperlinks which point directly to the blockchain
+* Hyperlinks which point directly to the blockchain on IPFS (see IPFS Mesh)

 ### Dates

-* we will send a doodle with tuesday-dates (3pm-6pm) for coach reviews
+* We will send a doodle with tuesday-dates (3pm-6pm) for coach reviews at Campus Brugg/Windisch

+#### Progress Meetings in Zug

+We already fixed the following dates for progress meetings with all stakeholders.
+They will happen in the Melonport Office in Zug.

-* First review: May 3, 14:00
+* May 3, 14:00: Presentation of the prototype
-* Second review: July 5, 14:00
+* July 5, 14:00: Discuss Design & Architecture before final sprint
-* Third review: August 6, 14:00
+* August 6, 14:00: Last meeting before submission